 The official story claims that this town was named after a city in Panama, but the fact that Michigan is home to places like “Brown City,” “Flushing” and “Colon” suggests a horrifying pattern.

 Nobody knows for sure where the name of this city comes from, but I do know where to host a Legally Blonde 20th anniversary party.

 5. Blue Grass, Iowa

 Blue grass.
 Purple haze?
 Truly, if you’ve made it this far, then you already know that the weirdest city names usually have pretty mundane (and wholesome) origins.
 In the case of Blue Grass, Iowa, Native Americans used to camp in this area and noticed that the grass had a blueish tint.

 4. Rainbow City, Alabama

-This city was named after a highway called Rainbow Drive and has been inadvertently fighting for LGBT rights ever since.
+This city was named after a highway called Rainbow Drive and has been inadvertently advocating for LGBTQ+ rights ever since.

 3. China, Texas